wylandcrews/SWE-Final-Project/README.md

 ## What is Map It! ?
 ## How We Built It
 ### APIs
-- Google Geocoding and Geolocation APIs
+- Google Places, Geocoding and Geolocation APIs
 - Weather API
 ### Tools & Platforms
 - Google Cloud